Percent of college students witnessing antisemitism spikes since start of academic year: poll

 (The Hill) — The percentage of college students who have experienced or witnessed antisemitism has spiked since the start of the 2023-2024 academic year, according to a new poll by the Anti-Defamation League (ADL) and Hillel International.

-The poll found that 73 percent of Jewish students and 44 percent of non-Jewish students have seen or experienced antisemitism since the start of the school year.
-Back in 2021, a survey showed only 32 percent of Jewish students directly experienced antisemitism while 31 percent of Jewish students saw antisemitism that wasn’t aimed towards them.
+The poll found that 73% of Jewish students and 44% of non-Jewish students have seen or experienced antisemitism since the start of the school year.
+Back in 2021, a survey showed only 32 percent of Jewish students directly experienced antisemitism while 31% of Jewish students saw antisemitism that wasn’t aimed towards them.

 The poll comes as antisemitism has been rising for some time, but advocates have raised greater alarm since the Oct.
 7 Hamas attack on Israel.

-The poll found that after the attack only 46 percent of Jewish students felt physically safe and 33 percent felt emotionally safe on campus.
+The poll found that after the attack only 46% of Jewish students felt physically safe and 33% felt emotionally safe on campus.
 Before Oct.
-7, 67 percent of Jewish students felt physically safe at college while 66 percent felt emotionally safe.
+7, 67% of Jewish students felt physically safe at college while 66 percent felt emotionally safe.

 “Jewish students are experiencing a wave of antisemitism unlike anything we’ve seen before, but shockingly, non-Jewish students barely see it,” said Jonathan Greenblatt, the CEO of ADL.
 “Since the Oct.
 7 massacre in Israel, Jewish students feel increasingly threatened on campus – but college leaders are not doing enough to address this very real fear of antisemitism.”